Bijoy Krishna Handique: Minister of Mines (2009–2011)

 Handique proposed a windfall tax on ore exported to raise resources for the people adversely affected by projects.

 Despite his proposal for a windfall tax, Handique was not in favour of banning mining activities in any state.
 He requested chief ministers of all mining states to cooperate with the government's efforts to clean up mining and ensure proper revenue collection.

+On 19 January 2011, he was removed from his position as Mines minister and replaced by Dinsha Patel.
+However, he was retained in the Council of Ministers as DoNER minister.